shahabrrad/vision_toolkit/README.md

 ### Stitching
 This project stitches two images together based on keypoint matching between two images.
 This can be used to create panoramic images from multiple images.

+### Shape from Shade
+A simple implementation of reconstructing shape from different shading.
+This implementation uses different integration methods that can be compared